Kubernetes: Container Orchestration for Microservices

 Pods

-A pod is the smallest deployable unit in Kubernetes.
-A pod represents a single instance of a running process.
-It may contain one or more containers that share network and storage.
+A pod is the smallest thing you can deploy in Kubernetes.
+It represents one running process — one instance of something.
+A pod may contain one or more containers that share network and storage.

 Most of the time, you run one container per pod.
-Some patterns use sidecars (helper containers in the same pod) for logging, proxying, or synchronization.
+The sidecar pattern puts helper containers in the same pod for logging, proxying, or synchronization — useful but not the common case.

 apiVersion: v1